-program, combined with the stressors of our political and social climate, all on top of the personal challenges each of us carry in our daily lives.
+Jami: It is such a leap of faith to take on a rigorous educational program, combined with the stressors of our political and social climate, all on top of the personal challenges each of us carry in our daily lives.
 We understand that being a student can be an enormous strain.
 We also want to start as early as possible encouraging future spiritual leaders towards self-care and resiliency, using the tools and support available to them.

 Deneen: Right.
-CTS recognizes that in order for students to of their gifts and recognition of their own needs.
+CTS recognizes that in order for students to truly live out their call, they must be well rounded in development of their gifts and recognition of their own needs.
 Good self-care (emotional, intellectual, physical, spiritual) can also help future pastoral leaders as they face mental health challenges within their congregations and communities.

 Walter: Pastoral care is a vital and integral part of ministry for both the care giver and care receiver.
-As professionals, it is incumbent on all of us to seek wholeness, even in the midst of helps facilitate care of the care giver as we seek to nurture and support others in ministry.
+As professionals, it is incumbent on all of us to seek wholeness, even in the midst of broken communities and a fragmented society.
+Pastoral care helps facilitate care of the care giver as we seek to nurture and support others in ministry.

-believe that this transformative work is something that is never undertaken alone.
+Adam: The need of the world is great and always growing.
+The work of being trained to minister to the world through a seminary education is also both exciting and challenging.
+We believe that this transformative work is something that is never undertaken alone.
 Our pastoral care team is here to support you in your journey and help connect you with others who are also walking this path.